dmathijs/c-7.0-in-a-nutshell/chapters/Chapter 14/notes.md

 ### Foreground Versus Background Threads

 By default, threads are foreground threads.
 Foreground threads keep the application alive for as long as any of them is running.
-Backgroudn threads do not.
+Background threads do not.
 This can be toggled by using the ```.IsBackground``` flag on the thread object.

 ### Thread priority